What is urodynamic testing?

-Urodynamic tests are used to diagnose patients who have urinary incontinence or other urinary symptoms.
+Urodynamic tests are used to diagnose patients who have urinary incontinence or other lower urinary tract symptoms.
 These tests are given to both men and women.
-A urodynamic test is used to measure nerve and muscle function, pressure around and in the bladder, flow rates, and other factors.
-These tests look at how well the bladder, sphincters, and urethra are storing and releasing urine.
+Urodynamic tests are used to measure: